canikwe/myCohortTracker-frontend/notes.md

 ## DONE

+✅ refactor to Redux
+✅ toggle Search Activities and Create New.
+When searching, Create New should display.
+When creating, Search Activities should display, but not at the same time.
+✅ refactor component heirarchy
+✅ add header
+✅ add dates to activities (pairs?)
+❌ add sort by most recent pairing
 ✅ style sidebar
 ✅ style filters
 ✅ if it's a three person pair, put below the pairing "with... so and so"